Perry Rosemond

-Perry Rosemond, CM (born 15 November 1936) is a Canadian television writer, producer and director.
+Perry Rosemond, CM (15 November 1936 – 20 August 2026) was a Canadian television writer, producer and director.

 Life and career

 Born in Winnipeg, Manitoba, Canada, Rosemond has created, produced, written and directed international television for over forty years.
 His efforts, notably Royal Canadian Air Farce and King of Kensington, have been rewarded with the Order of Canada in his home country, and the George Foster Peabody Award in the United States.
 Most recently, he executive-produced When Jews Were Funny, which was named 'Best Canadian Feature Film' at the 2013 Toronto International Film Festival.

 Rosemond began his fascination with the arts as a stage and television performer in Winnipeg and Toronto.
 At age 18 he was a founding member of John Hirsch's Manitoba Theatre Centre.
 He continued his pursuit of the arts as a television producer director and writer.
 His A&E production of the Broadway play Cold Storage starring Len Cariou and Martin Balsam earned him the ACE Award.
 This was followed by screen adaptations of Breakfast with Les and Bess starring Dick Van Dyke and Cloris Leachman and Some Men Need Help with Treat Williams and Philip Bosco.
 He produced the PBS television series Meeting of Minds which earned the Peabody Award.

 Work in the United States has included the PBS series, Freestyle, a groundbreaking series on androgyny; the four-hour ABC Silver Anniversary Celebration featuring Julie Andrews and John Wayne; the situation comedy Good Times; series and specials for Steve Martin, Billy Crystal, Tom Jones, Richard Pryor, Donny and Marie, Dean Martin, Howie Mandel and Johnny Cash; and Hollywood's Most Sensational Mysteries, including dramatizations of the lives of Marilyn Monroe and Ava Gardner.
 Syndicated series include Norm Crosby's Comedy Shop and Starting from Scratch, starring Bill Daily and Connie Stevens.

 As head of CBC Television's School and Pre-School programs, he created and produced Through the Eyes of Tomorrow, a show that featured high school students at every level of production and inspired many teens to enter the field of broadcast journalism, and Children of the World for CBC, PBS and the United Nations.
 It examined the lives of children in developing nations and was seen by a worldwide audience of 600 million.
 It won the Japan Prize as 'Best Children's Program' and remains one of Rosemond's proudest achievements.